-Includes two subsections that support an outcome where Health and disability services are Subsections provided in a safe environment appropriate to the age and needs of the people receiving applicable to this services that facilitates independence and meets the needs of people with disabilities. service fully attained.
+Includes two subsections that support an outcome where Health and disability services are provided in a safe environment appropriate to the age and needs of the people receiving services that facilitates independence and meets the needs of people with disabilities.

+Subsections applicable to this service fully attained.

-The facility is divided into three floors, each with an individual lounge and dining area.
+The facility is divided into two floors, each with an individual lounge and dining area.
+A number of environmental and service upgrades have been actioned.
 All bedrooms are single with an ensuite.
 There is sufficient space to allow the movement of residents around the facility using mobility aids.
 Communal living areas and resident rooms are appropriately heated and ventilated.
 The outdoor areas are safe and easily accessible.
 Maintenance staff are providing appropriate services.

 Documented systems are in place for essential, emergency and security services.
 Staff have planned and implemented strategies for emergency management including Covid-19.
-There is always a staff member on duty with a current first aid certificate.